-This is the era of tips, no matter what’s the subject, tips are going on.
+This is the era of tips, no matter what the subject, tips are going on.
 Visual graphics can be a great deck for educating your audience about processes or for helping viewers work through multiple problems.
 This kind of visual graphics tends to work best when it brings key issues to your audience’s attention and then provides tips for overcoming the associated effects.

 Provide step-by-step instructions

-Information with a sequence can offer a better understanding of the topic. infographics can also teach your viewers how to complete a complex procedure.
-If you deliver your speech with the help of connected graphic, which will help your audience identify the goal of each stage and understand how to handle it efficiently.
+Information with a sequence can offer a better understanding of the topic.
+Infographics can also teach your viewers how to complete a complex procedure.
+If you deliver your speech with the help of a connected graphic, which will help your audience identify the goal of each stage and understand how to handle it efficiently.
 So, stage by stage illustration of a process will guide your audience into the right destination.

 Create Interest for an Event

 If you are planning a one-time speech on annual basis, infographics can help your viewers learn about events.
-Suppose, you are PowerPoint presenter, you can sort events in a timely manner and put it into your slide collection.
-Use the blend of visual and text features to showcase key statistics about attendees or performers, share details about stimulating highlights, or advise your audience how to get the most out of the event.
+Suppose, you are a PowerPoint presenter, you can sort events in a timely manner and put it into your slide collection.
+Use the blend of visual and text features to showcase key statistics about attendees or performers, share details about stimulating highlights, or advise your audience on how to get the most out of the event.

 How to use infographics in the classroom

 Our classrooms have become smart rooms.
 Overhead projections in teaching have become common.
 Primary education is also looking for dynamic changes with the incorporation of infographics.
 Visual aids can be outstanding teaching tools, whether you want to use them to teach your class or you want students to develop their own for a graded project.
 From learning activities to creative projects, find out how to put infographics to work in your classroom.